-- The dollar amounts reported are the amounts of total compensation reported for Mr. Snowden (our Principal Executive Officer) for each corresponding year in the "Total" column of the - Summary Compensation Table.
-Refer to "Executive Compensation-Compensation Tables and Arrangements-2023 Summary Compensation Table.
-Refer to "Executive Compensation-Compensation Tables and Arrangements-2023 Summary Compensation Table."

-The dollar amounts reported represent the amount of "compensation actually paid" to Mr. Snowden, as computed in accordance with them 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to Mr. Snowden during the applicable year.
+- 1 The dollar amounts reported are the amounts of total compensation reported for Mr. Snowden (our Principal Executive Officer) for each corresponding year in the "Total" column of the Summary Compensation Table.
+Refer to "Executive Compensation-Compensation Tables and Arrangements-2023 Summary Compensation Table." - The dollar amounts reported represent the amount of "compensation actually paid" to Mr. Snowden, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation extend by or paid to Mr. Snowden during the applicable year.
 In accordance with the requirements of Item 402(v) of Regulation S-K, the following "Compensation Actually Paid Calculation" table displays the adjustments made to Mr. Snowden's total compensation for each year to determine the compensation actually paid. - The dollar amounts reported represent the average of the amounts reported for the Company's named executive officers (NEOs) as a group (excluding Mr. Snowden) in the "Total" column of the Summary Compensation Table in each applicable year.
-The names of each of the NEOs (excluding Mr. Snowden) included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2022 and 2023, Felicia Hendrix, Todd George and Chris Rogers; (ii) for 2021, Felicia Hendrix, Todd George and Harper Ko; and (iii) for 2020, David Williams, William J. Fair and Carl Sottosanti. - The dollar amounts reported represent the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Snowden), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation actually paid to the NEOs as a group (excluding Mr. Showden), as computed in accordance with the requirements of Item 402(v) of Regulation S-K, the following "Compensation actually Paid Calculation" table displays the adjustments made to average total compensation for the NEOs as a group (excluding Mr. Snowden) does not necessary to the following "Compensation Actually Paid Calculation" table displays the adjustments made to average total compensation for the NEOs as a group (excluding Mr. Snowden) for each year to determine the average compensation actually paid to the NEOs as a group (excluding Mr. Snowden).
-Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the end and the beginning of the measurement period. - Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
-The peer group used for this purpose is the following published industry index: Russell 3000 Casino and Gambling Index.
-6 - The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited financial statements for the applicable year.

-The Company believes Adjusted EBITDAR is the financial performance measure most closely linked to the calculation of compensation actually paid.
+The names of each of the NEOs (excluding Mr. Snowden) included for purposes of calculating the average amounts in each applicable year are as follows: (i) for 2022 and 2023, Felicia Hendrix, Todd George and Chris Rogers; (ii) for 2021, Felicia Hendrix, Todd George and Harper Ko; and (iii) for 2020, David Williams, William J. Fair and Carl Sottosanti. - The dollar amounts reported represent the average amount of "compensation actually paid" to the NEOs as a group (excluding Mr. Snowden), as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual average amount of compensation earned by or paid to the NEOs as a group (excluding Mr. Snowden) during the applicable year.
+In accordance with the requirements of Item 402(v) of Regulation S-K, the following "Compensation Actually Paid Calculation" table displays the adjustments made to average total compensation for the NEOs as a group (excluding Mr. Snowden) for each year to determine the average compensation actually paid to the NEOs as a group (excluding Mr. Snowden). - 5 Cumulative TSR is calculated by dividing the sum of the cumulative amount of dividends for the measurement period, assuming dividend reinvestment, and the difference between the Company's share price at the end and the beginning of the measurement period by the Company's share price at the beginning of the measurement period. - 6 Represents the weighted peer group TSR, weighted according to the respective companies' stock market capitalization at the beginning of each period for which a return is indicated.
+The peer group used for this purpose is the following published industry index: Russell 3000 Casino and Gambling Index. - The dollar amounts reported represent the amount of net income (loss) reflected in the Company's audited financial statements for the applicable year. - The Company believes Adjusted EBITDAR is the financial performance measure most closely linked to the calculation of compensation actually paid.
 Adjusted EBITDAR is a non-GAAP financial measure.
 For a definition and reconciliation of this non-GAAP financial measure to the most directly comparable GAAP measure, see the section entitled "Non-GAAP Financial Measures" on pages 43 45 of our 2023 Annual Report.